Astabol/cloudsim_Fix_CloudSimExample6/README.md

 **Suggestion:** Use an IDE such as IDEA Intellij to faciliate steps 4) and 5)

-# Preferred Publication (currently under revision, available on arxiv only as a pre-print) #
+# Preferred Publication (Currently Under Revision, Available on arxiv only as a pre-print) #
   * Remo Andreoli, Jie Zhao, Tommaso Cucinotta, and Rajkumar Buyya, [CloudSim 7G: An Integrated Toolkit for Modeling and Simulation of Future Generation Cloud Computing Environments](https://arxiv.org/pdf/2408.13386), arXiv:2408.13386 [cs.DC], 2024.

 # Publications (Legacy) #